 What Happens When You Ingest CBD?

 Ingesting CBD through food and drink is another popular method of consumption.
-Typically, it takes half an hour to reach peak absorption after ingestion.
-However, this may vary depending on the product.
+New Research: It typically takes 30 minutes to 5 hours to reach peak absorption after ingestion, depending on whether you’ve eaten.

 What Happens When You Absorb CBD?